liblime/jspec/README.md

 ## Rhino

-JSpec provides transparent support for Rhino, while using the Terminal formatter.
+JSpec provides transparent support for Rhino, while using the Terminal reporter.
 Simply create a JavaScript file with contents similar to below, and then execute the command following it: